 She now lives in the wilds of Connemara, with her husband and five children.
 The older bit is in the bag, but the cooler side of her aspirations are proving very elusive.
 Deborah is a born procrastinator and that, coupled with sluggish self motivation and her addiction to social media and literature, has lead to her taking over forty years to decide to write her first novel.
 These forty years have been spent in solid research, reading every book and everything she could get her hands on.
 Her maniacal fascination with reading can be traced back to her father and his father before him, both of whom could sit through an air raid and the subsequent leveling of the home town, without raising their eyes from the pages of the tome between their hands – especially if said tome was written by Alfred Hitchcock or John Connolly.

-She is working on her first novel at the moment, but has ideas for the next three or four – stories that need to come out or some innocuous day, when she is doing the weekly grocery shop in Aldi, her head will explode and fall in a bloody heap in the frozen food aisle.
+She is working on her first novel and a new TV series at the moment, but has ideas for so many more – stories that need to come out or some innocuous day, when she is doing the weekly grocery shop in Aldi, her head will explode and she will fall in a bloody heap in the frozen food aisle.

-She hopes to quickly become a world famous, disgustingly wealthy, uber cool author, but failing that will settle for having her first novel published.
+She hopes to quickly become a world famous, disgustingly wealthy, uber cool author / Script Writer but failing that will settle for having her first novel published and her TV series commissioned.
 One step at a time.